testdotai/java-appium-sdk-demo/README.md

 * [Node.js](https://nodejs.org/en/) - version `16.13.2` or newer
 * [Android Studio](https://developer.android.com/studio) - `2020.3.1` or newer

-You will also need a test.ai account, please visit https://sdk.test.ai to register.
+You will also need a test.ai account, please visit https://sdk.test.ai (it's free!) to register.

 ## An Introduction to the test.ai SDK
 In the following tutorial, you will learn how to set up and run AI-enhanced Appium with test.ai.